 Successful applicants will satisfy the pre-requisites established by the program leader.

-Dormitory style housing.
+Students will stay in dormitory-style housing.
 The Udzungwa Ecological Monitoring Centre has a twenty-four-person dormitory with power, water and internet access.

 For more information on program costs, please be sure to review the Summer budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.